topdownproteomics/ProteoformNomenclatureStandard/Standard.md

 This is a partially characterized sequence.

 ### Rule 2
-Tags are used to signal information regarding a modification; they are denoted by square brackets. .
+Tags are used to signal information regarding a modification; they are denoted by square brackets.
 Tags are placed after the character representing the modified amino acid.
 Multiple modifications of the same amino acid are described by multiple square bracket pairs.
 ```
 SEQUK[Unimod:Label:13C(3)][Acetyl]ENCE
 ```

 ### Rule 3
-Tags contain Descriptors that take the form of Key/Value pairs, where the Key and Value are separated by colons.
-The Key alerts the reader to the type of the descriptor.
+Tags contain descriptors that take the form of key-value pairs, where the key and value are separated by colons.
+The key alerts the reader to the type of the descriptor.
 Some descriptors have implied keys that do not need to be written out, see Rules 5 and 6.
 ```
 SEQUEN[mass:+14.02]CE
 ```